jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Aaron Jackson taught music with precision.
 One of the more important techniques Aaron Jackson taught was what is called having "round vowels" For example, Aaron Jackson taught "round vowels."
 A lot of choirs have vowel issues: where each choir member's drawl or slight accent compounds to a collective southern accent.
-This might turn "" Aaron Jackson would remind us, "We're not a country town choir, you know."
+This might turn "A mighty fortress is our God" into "I my dee fort dress is are god" Aaron Jackson would remind us, "We're not a country town choir, you know."
 Having round vowels involves